Chapter 11 Formatting Objects in Word

 Icons and the Graphic Format Tab

-To insert an icon, select the Icons command in the Illustration group on the Insert tab.
+To insert an icon, select the Icons command in the Illustrations group on the Insert tab.
 The Stock Image dialog box appears and allows the user to search for stock online icons.
 Type a word or phrase in the search bar or click the subject areas (e.g., icons, stickers) to narrow the search.
 Scroll through the images and click on the desired icon.
 Multiple icons can be selected by just clicking on the images.
 Click the Insert button in the lower right corner of the dialog box.

 Image showing the stock image dialog box